adulau/DIY-face-masks/README.md

 Feel free to add any patterns or design too, by pulling a request.
 Translation is also welcome, in target languages of the country you live in.
 Support low-cost open hardware, share and clone the repository.
+We list other open source initiatives, don't hesitate to share those with us.

 We also keep track of [failed design patterns](FAILED.md).
 If you want to share your failed designs, we are also interested.